L. Fletcher Prouty: Kennedy assassination

 According to Prouty, people within the intelligence and military communities of the United States government conspired to assassinate Kennedy.
 He maintained that their actions were a coup d'état to stop the President from taking control of the CIA after the Bay of Pigs Invasion.
-Prouty stated that the assassination was orchestrated by Edward Lansdale ("General Y" in Oliver Stone's film JFK) and that Lansdale appeared in photographs of the "three tramps."
+Prouty stated that the assassination was orchestrated by Edward Lansdale ("General Y" in Oliver Stone's film JFK) and that Lansdale appeared in photographs of the "three tramps".

 In 1975, Prouty appeared with Richard Sprague at a news conference in New York to present what they believed was photographic evidence of a conspiracy.
 According to Prouty, the movement of Kennedy after a bullet struck his head was consistent with a shot from the grassy knoll.
 He also suggested that the actions of a man with an umbrella, the "Umbrella Man", were suspicious.
+In 1988 he made an appearance in the documentary The Men Who Killed Kennedy.
+He was also interviewed for the documentaries The JFK Assassination: The Jim Garrison Tapes and Beyond 'JFK': The Question of Conspiracy, both released in 1992.

 1960 U-2 incident

 In his 1973 book The Secret Team, Prouty provided an alternative view of the 1960 U-2 incident.
 He charged that the flight was sabotaged in such a way by anticommunist elements in our government as to cause the U-2 to lose altitude mid-flight, allowing the Soviets to shoot it down.
 Prouty believed the ultimate purpose of the operation was the engineering of the subsequent international incident that put an end to the increasingly amicable U.S.–Soviet relations and doomed any hope for a positive outcome between Khrushchev and Eisenhower at the Four Power Paris Summit set to begin May 16.
 The summit began as scheduled but quickly collapsed as a result of fallout from the incident.
 William Blum made his own case for Prouty's version of events in his own book, Killing Hope, published in 2008.

 Prouty's version of events was rejected by former CIA director Richard Helms, Richard Bissell, Walter Pfoigheimer, and other career officers of the Central Intelligence Agency.
 Helms commented that "I simply don't believe that Prouty is accurate.
 There is no substance to the charge."
 Bissell later claimed that Prouty was not authorized for access to U-2 information and said, "I don't see what information there could have been aboard that aircraft that could have helped the Russians" to bring down Powers' U2.